Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Offering – A sheet of lead is obtained by the individual performing the rite.

 Focus – The likeness of the target is carved into the left side of the lead sheet with a dagger.
-On the right side, their true name is carved, as are any aliases they are known by and the reason they are to be cursed.
+On the right side, their true name is carved, as are any aliases they are known by and the reason they are to be damned.

 Act – While the Liturgy is spoken, the likeness of the target is slashed in several directions with the dagger.

 Liturgy – “Lazarolth, Lady of Rot I call to thee that another might feel your wrath.
-I have been wronged by one known to you as [target’s true name], and seek to curse them in thy name.
+I have been wronged by one known to you as [target’s true name], and seek to damn them in thy name.
 Without reservation and with full knowledge of my hatred I give to you their eyes, their flesh, their lips, their tongue, their liver, their stomach, their lungs, their genitals, their heart.
 Let them taste my hatred, and I will pledge myself to serve you in this life and all that come after.”

 Act – The sheet is rolled into a scroll and brought to a Shrine of Lazarolth.
 The sheet is tucked into the eye of one of the skulls that is part of the shrine and left as an offering.